Sangamesh06/obsidian/Myvault/officework/feed/workflow/solsjobsv3.md

 sftp_password  : password
-filepath : file path (open filezilla and use credentaials to find file path and copy an dpaste the same here) env : (stage , dev , prod) file url : (if there is no file we are getting from url then make it as NA) after this a folder is created with customer name
+filepath : file path (open filezilla and use credentaials to find file path and copy an dpaste the same here) env : (stage , dev , prod) example : files/dev/filename(the path of the file in filezilla) file url : (if there is no file we are getting from url then make it as NA) after this a folder is created with customer name